Riverdale, Toronto: Blake-Jones

 "Blake-Jones" is a section of tree-lined streets with residences built from the 1870s to 1930s.
 The neighbourhood extends along Jones Avenue commencing at the cemetery south of Strathcona and extending down to Hunter.
 It is bordered by Danforth Avenue to the north, Pape Avenue to the west, Greenwood Avenue to the east and the CN Railway tracks just south of Riverdale/Boultbee Avenue to the south.
 Houses along Blake Street are more affordable in this neighbourhood than in many areas of the city because most of the homes are semi-detached.
 There are also a significant number of residents within public housing, residing in apartment and townhouse complex of Blake/Boultbee, owned by Toronto Community Housing.
 With a 33.3% unemployment rate in youth aged 15–19, the Blake-Jones corridor of Riverdale has seen an increase in crime in recent years.

-There are three local elementary schools zoned to the area; Blake Street (which also houses East end Alternative), Earl Grey, and Pape Avenue.
+There are two local elementary schools zoned to the area; Blake Street (which also houses East end Alternative) and Pape Avenue.
 The high school that is zoned to the area is Riverdale Collegiate Institute.

 The neighbourhood is served by the Pape, Donlands, and Greenwood subway stations and the 72 Pape and 83 Jones bus routes and is also home to the Greenwood Subway Yard, a landmark within the area.